r002/reactjs.org/content/docs/reconciliation.md

 Whenever the root elements have different types, React will tear down the old tree and build the new tree from scratch.
 Going from `<a>` to `<img>`, or from `<Article>` to `<Comment>`, or from `<Button>` to `<div>` - any of those will lead to a full rebuild.

 When tearing down a tree, old DOM nodes are destroyed.
-Component instances receive `componentWillUnmount()`.
+Functions returned from `useEffect` get called.
 When building up a new tree, new DOM nodes are inserted into the DOM.
-Component instances receive `componentWillMount()` and then `componentDidMount()`.
+Functions passed to `useEffect` get called.
 Any state associated with the old tree is lost.

 Any components below the root will also get unmounted and have their state destroyed.
 For example, when diffing: